Benefits of boredom: why being bored is good for your brain

 Whilst being idle can be restorative, we’re not advising to sit and do nothing all day.
 Just take some time in your every day to let your mind run free.
 When you’re sat in a waiting room or having your morning coffee, try doing it with no distractions from your phone or the TV.
 Don’t hate boredom, embrace it.

-Unplugged is a digital detox brand that kickstarts your journey on reducing your digital dependency.
+Unplugged is a digital detox experience that kickstarts your journey on reducing your digital dependency.
 With off-grid cabins only 1-2 hours from city life, you can lock your phone away and switch off for a 3 nights digital detox.
 Book your digital detox here.

 Fancy time away from the screen?